jelleje37-sketch/jelleje37/README.md

 ---

 ### 👋 About Me
 I am a "Unicorn" candidate—a Data Analyst who understands the biological reality behind the numbers and the operational rigor of a global supply chain.
 With 5 years of experience at Owens & Minor, I led quality control data initiatives ensuring 100% integrity for high-volume equipment tracking.
 My goal is to leverage my ISSA Nutritionist certification and Merit America training to build data-driven solutions for health-tech and quality-driven leaders like HSAG, ŌURA, or Virta Health.
+When I'm not querying databases, I'm staying current on metabolic health science and developing Lunora Bloom, a personalized mantra ecosystem designed to deliver daily, data-driven wellness insights to help users thrive.

 ---